KingDerp/wildfire/README.md

 to a single server or simply use the associated Dockerfile to create a standalone image that can be inserted to any number of cloud solutions/architecture.
-Nginx would likely be replaced by your cloud provider's own infrastructure.
+Nginx would likely be replaced by your cloud provider's own infrastructure for load balancing and reverse proxy.

 ##How to Install Your Project

-You will need Docker 20.10.8 or higher, Docker Compose 1.25 or higher.
+You will need Docker 20.10.8 or higher and Docker Compose 1.25 or higher.

 - Instructions for Docker installation can be found at https://docs.docker.com/get-docker/
 - Instructions for Docker Compose installation can be found at https://docs.docker.com/compose/install/